oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 1.4.
-Creating a “Reviewer View” for Explorations
+Creating a "reviewer view" for explorations
 In order to ensure a high level of quality, explorations are often reviewed by an experienced lesson creator before publication.
 However, this is currently a somewhat tedious process that requires lots of clicking from one state to another, which can make it difficult for the reviewer to get a sense of the main “flow” of the exploration.

 It would be nice to have a more linear, scrollable view of the entire exploration which is optimized for reviewers, and which supports basic commenting functionality.
 The aim of this project is to build this view.